Frank Zullo: Mayoral administration

 Zullo helped form and was president of the Connecticut Conference of Mayors.
 He served three years as a trustee and member of the executive board of the United States Conference of Mayors.

 Post-mayoral career

-Chairman of the Board of Trustees of Norwalk Hospital from 1979-1981, he served as a trustee almost continually since 1971, completing his last term in 2004.
-He is currently a life Trustee of the Norwalk Hospital.
-He has served on the Board of Directors of Honey Hill Care Center since 1993.
-He has served on the hospital's foundation board from 1991-2010.
-A trustee of the University of Bridgeport since 1992, he served as board chairman in 1990-00 and as co-chairman since 2001.
-He has been a member of the Board of Trustees of the Maritime Aquarium at Norwalk since its inception and is the current board secretary.
+He was Chairman of the Board of Trustees and a life trustee of Norwalk Hospital from 1979 to 1981, and he served as a trustee almost continually since 1971, completing his last term in 2004.
+He served on the Board of Directors of Honey Hill Care Center since 1993 and on the hospital's foundation board from 1991 to 2010.
+A trustee of the University of Bridgeport since 1992, he served as board chairman in 1990 to 2000 and as co-chairman since 2001.
+He was a member of the Board of Trustees of the Maritime Aquarium at Norwalk since its inception and was board secretary.

-From 1976 to 1993, Zullo was a director of VITAM, serving as its chairman from 1989-2001.
-He has been a trustee of the YMCA of Norwalk for 33 years, and chaired its board for 12 years.
+From 1976 to 1993, Zullo was a director of VITAM, serving as its chairman from 1989 to 2001.
+He was a trustee of the YMCA of Norwalk for 33 years, and chaired its board for 12 years.